Norwich HEART's Digital Heritage Project brought archive alive through the archivealive.org website.

 Archive Alive is a showcase of the best films found in the University of East Anglia's East Anglian Film Archive, and in the archives of Upper Normandy in France.
 This unique resource helps compare and contrast the regions across 100 years of history with film footage from as early as 1896.

 Designed to coordinate with the National Curriculum across all key stages, each film can be used within the classroom using an in depth keyword search system that lets teachers and students find exactly what they are after.

 Each film also comes with background information, contextualising the history of our regions.

 This cross channel digitisation project aims to increase public access to a unique collection of archive films from the East of England and Upper Normandy in France from the turn of the 20th century.
 HEART is collaborating with Rouen based screen agency Pôle Image Haute-Normandie and the archive film collections of the East Anglian Film Archive to bring this valuable, moving image history alive for modern audiences.

-In June 2013, the Digital Heritage Project will be taking archive film on the road courtesy of a 1960s vintage mobile cinema to bring the archive alive to people throughout Essex, Cambridgeshire, Suffolk and Norfolk.
+In June 2013, the Digital Heritage Project took archive film on the road courtesy of a 1960s vintage mobile cinema and brought the archive alive to people throughout Essex, Cambridgeshire, Suffolk and Norfolk.

-This exciting and unique tour will incorporate the mobile cinema stopping at 17 locations across East Anglia to offer free screenings of local archive films from the last century aboard the 22 seater digital cinema.
+This exciting and unique tour incorporated the mobile cinema stopping at 17 locations across East Anglia to offer free screenings of local archive films from the last century aboard the 22 seater digital cinema.

-The Archive Alive tour will kick off on Sunday 2 June in Clacton-on-sea, Essex and will complete its journey in Hunstanton, Norfolk on Monday 10 June.
-The complete itinerary is as follows:
+The Archive Alive tour kicked off on Sunday 2 June in Clacton-on-sea, Essex and completed its journey in Hunstanton, Norfolk on Monday 10 June.
+The complete itinerary was as follows:

 Wednesday 5 – RAF LAKENHEATH (for airbase personnel only)